Haltoen/Generative_Twitter_Agents/README.md

 clone the github repository, and open a terminal from root of the repository.

 ## Environment Setup
-To use our web app, you will need to set up your Conda environment.
+To use our web app, you will need to have a Conda environment set up.
 If you don't have Miniconda/Anaconda installed, download it from [here](https://docs.conda.io/en/main/miniconda.html).

-To import the Conda environment, use the following command:
-- `conda env create -n DBMS --file environment.yml`

-If you wish to update the environment, use the following command:
-- `conda env update -f environment.yml --prune`
+You will also need to have Docker, you can download it from [here](https://www.docker.com/products/docker-desktop/)

 ## API keys
 You will need to setup two API keys as environment variables to run this program from cohere.ai and OpenAI.